 - Vice-Chancellor: maintains oversight of University international activities, may participate in contractual negotiations, conduct site inspections and has sole authority to sign international Education Agreements as specified under the University’s Delegations - Contract, Financial, Staffing and Tender Policy.

-- Deputy Vice-Chancellor (Academic): has the responsibility to assess and assist the relevant Faculty where possible throughout the assessment process, particularly as part of the IPC and BC.
+- Deputy Vice-Chancellor (Academic): has the responsibility to assess and assist the relevant School where possible throughout the assessment process, particularly as part of the IPC and BC.
 The Deputy Vice-Chancellor (Academic) may also be required to negotiate on behalf of the University with potential partners.

 Legal Office: Upon notification from the DVC(E):